FlyWolfe/Minutae-Changer/README.md

-# Minutae-Changer
+# Minutiae-Changer
-Minutae maneuvering in pictures with Java and/or Python
+Minutiae maneuvering in pictures with Java and/or Python